aws-quickstart/quickstart-jfrog-artifactory/README.md

 3. create a hidden folder: .ignore/
 4. Inside the .ignore/ create a `params` file that is plain Text ParameterKey=DatabasePassword,ParameterValue=Password ParameterKey=KeyPairName,ParameterValue=My-SSH,ParameterKey=AvailabilityZones,ParameterValue="us-west-2a,us-west-2b"
 5. Configure your `~/.aws/credentials` for use with the awscli
-6. Execute the cloudformation template from inside the repo: `aws cloudformation create-stack --stack-name test --template-body file://$(pwd)/templates/jfrog-artifactory-ec2-master.template --parameters $(cat .ignore/params) --capabilities CAPABILITY_IAM`
+6. Execute the cloudformation template from inside the repo: `aws cloudformation create-stack --stack-name test --template-body file://$(pwd)/templates/jfrog-artifactory-ec2-master.template --parameters $(cat .ignore/params) --capabilities CAPABILITY_NAMED_IAM`

 ## Testing with TaskCat